Sejong-VLI/V2T-Action-Graph-JKSUCIS-2023/README.md

 # Action Knowledge for Video Captioning with Graph Neural Networks
 ## Description
-The official implementation of paper [**Action Knowledge for Video Captioning with Graph Neural Networks**](https://www.sciencedirect.com/science/article/pii/S1319157823000666)
+This is the official repository for the paper [**Action Knowledge for Video Captioning with Graph Neural Networks**](https://www.sciencedirect.com/science/article/pii/S1319157823000666)

 Our approach for video captioning introduces a new technique that leverages action as edge features within a graph neural network (GNN), with objects represented as nodes.
 By integrating object-action relationships into the GNN, our method enhances the visual representation and generates more precise captions.
 Furthermore, we enhance the performance by combining the proposed edge representation with a node representation based on grids.
 By overlapping the grids, the model captures more comprehensive information about the objects, leading to further improvements in performance.